chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

 As with the TMDb API Key, if you already have a Plex Token, you can use that one.

-This article will describe how to get a token: [Finding an authentication token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)
+This article describes how to get a token: [Finding an authentication token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)

 #### Editing the config template